oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 </if>
 This completes the task of accessing Oracle Machine Learning user interface.

-## Task 2: Access Oracle Machine Learning Notebook Early Adopter (EA)
+## Task 2: Access Oracle Machine Learning Notebook

 You can access the Notebooks EA page from the left navigation pane of Oracle Machine Learning Notebook UI, or from the Notebooks listing page.
-To access the Notebooks Early Adopter page:
+To access the Notebooks page:
 1. Go to the Oracle Machine Learning UI left navigation pane, and click **Notebooks EA** under Projects.

 	![Left Navigation](images/notebooks-ea-leftnav.png)

 	Alternatively, you can click **Notebooks** under Quick Actions on the home page to open the Notebooks page.
-On the Notebooks page, click **Go to OML Notebooks EA** to open the Notebooks Early Adopter  listing page.
+On the Notebooks page, click **Go to OML Notebooks EA** to open the Notebooks listing page.
 		![Go to OML Notebooks EA](images/goto-notebooks-ea.png)

 2. This opens the OML Notebooks EA (Early Adopter) page.